Pattaya United F.C. (2008): Renaming and relocation to Samut Prakan

 At the end of season 2018, club owner decided to change the club name to Samut Prakan City and relocated to Samut Prakan Province due to local politic conflict.

 Rivalries

 The club's fierce local rivals are Chonburi and Sriracha which all are in the same province of Chonburi.
-Despite all three teams were previously own by the Kunpluem family, they have always compete hard against one another.
-Also the team over the years were not often in the same division/league as one another, when they met the game have always been a very highest attendance games.
+Although the Kunpluem family previously owned all three teams, they have always competed hard against one another.
+Also, the teams over the years were not often in the same division/league as one another, when they met the games have always been the highest attendance games.
 In recent years, the rivalries between Chonburi and Pattaya have been the most highly anticipated game of the year in Chonburi Province.

 Stadium

 Nong Prue Stadium, formally known as Nongprue Municipality Stadium in Pattaya originally designed to hold just over 3,000 spectators, but over the year the additional seats were required to accommodate more fans.
 So as the result of that, the stadium was renovated once in 2011.
 Under the new ownership of Enigma Sport Ventures, the stadium is currently undergo the renovation to accommodate up to 5,500 spectators.
 As well as additional required upgrades by the TPL to make the stadium competition worthy for the 2015 season.
 In addition to the renovation to the stadium, the new gift shop and club onsite office are added to the stadium ground.